scalarorg/scalar-core/docs/cli/scalard_tx_scalarnet_confirm-deposit.md

 ## scalard tx scalarnet confirm-deposit

-Confirm a deposit to Axelar chain that sent given the asset denomination and the burner address
+Confirm a deposit to Scalar chain that sent given the asset denomination and the burner address

 ```
 scalard tx scalarnet confirm-deposit [denom] [burnerAddr] [flags]